 The new government

 It took considerable efforts to break the impasse created last week.
 The refusal of President Mattarella’s to appoint a Minister of Finance and Economy with sceptical views towards the Eurozone (Prof. Paolo Savona) initially seemed to canter Italy towards new elections.
-However, the majority parties eventually compromised to appoint Prof. Savona as Minister of European Affairs.
+However, the majority of parties eventually compromised to appoint Prof. Savona as Minister of European Affairs.
 The new government formation addresses the President’s concerns and aims to appease those that were sceptical about Di Maio and Salvini’s lack of government experience.
 For example, Enzo Moavero Milanesi – a former high-ranking EU official and Minister of European Affairs during both Monti’s and Letta’s governments – has been appointed as Minister of Foreign Affairs; and Minister of Economy Giovanni Tria’s appointment is intended to reassure the markets.

-One could therefore say that this is less of a “change government” than some expected, but that the European Affairs portfolio is newly politicised.
+One could, therefore, say that this is less of a “change government” than some expected, but that the European Affairs portfolio is newly politicised.

 How long can it last?

 Last night’s decisions have reassured the markets after a week of heavy turbulence.
 However, it remains to be seen how the markets will react to any monetary and fiscal policy actions taken by this government.

 The majority supporting the government may stand firmer than commentators initially expected.
 All the same, the common ground uniting the Five Star Movement and the League is mainly their critical approach to Europe.
 Multiple differences on domestic or foreign policy could emerge over time and create tensions, if not political crisis.